17th - 25th April 2018

 Join professional nature photographer Erez Marom and photographer/trekking expert Jörg Bonner on a comprehensive photo workshop in the most incredible locations Patagonia has to offer.
 For the dedicated hikers, there is a week-long hiking annex to this workshop during which we'll hike to shoot The Torres Del Paine and Mount Fitz Roy.

-After returning to the town, we'll be joined by our mountain guides and begin a 9 km hike to Laguna Torre (there is an option to have your bags carried for you by porters, extra charge applies).
+After breakfast, we'll be joined by our mountain guides and porters and begin a 9 km hike to Laguna Torre.

 The lagoon lies beneath one of the most spectacular peaks in existence: Cerro Torre, the serrated dark wonder.
 We will camp near the lagoon for 2 nights, shooting it at sunrise, sunset and even by night, to produce unique and spectacular mountain shots.
 The glacier feeding the lagoon keeps it teeming with icebergs, which complement the landscape amazingly, and if the weather is cold enough, the lagoon will have a fine icy crust.